Alicia Fox: Independent circuit (2023–present)

 In May 2023, Crawford confirmed in an interview that she intended to make a return to pro-wrestling, denying retirement rumors.
 She made her first wrestling appearance outside of WWE at Booker T's promotion, Reality of Wrestling at the July 15 Summer of Champions show, using the ring name Vix Crow, confronting Promise Braxton who won a battle royal.

 Following a handful of appearances, including appearances as a referee, Crow made her wrestling return in 2024 at Starrcast's HER event in Ballarat, Australia on 12 April, defeating Mickie James with an Implant Buster, marking her first singles match since 2019.
 She continued to compete in the independent circuit through the summer of 2024 against the likes of Hyan and Seleziya Sparx.

 On 1 December, Crow defeated Jordynne Grace at Ladies Night Out 14 pay-per-view, that took place at Wrestlecade.

-Total Nonstop Action Wrestling (2025-present)
+Total Nonstop Action Wrestling (2025–2026)

 Crawford made a one-night appearance as an audience member at TNA Unbreakable on April 17, 2025.
 She briefly got involved during the mixed tag team match between Joe Hendry, Masha Slamovich, Frankie Kazarian and Tessa Blanchard after distracting Slamovich.
 It was later announced that Crawford would make her TNA in-ring debut at Under Siege against Masha Slamovich for the TNA Knockouts World Championship, and would be performing under her real name.
+For the remainder of 2025, she and Blanchard were managed by Robert Stone in their pursuit of the TNA Knockouts World Tag Team Championship.
+On July 24, 2026, Crawford was released from TNA.